Rules and boundaries in blended families and stepfamilies: the basics

 Working out boundaries and setting up family rules can be challenging in any family.
 It can be more complicated in blended families and stepfamilies for a few reasons:

-- the families coming together might have different ideas about rules and boundaries
+- The families coming together might have different ideas about rules and boundaries.

-- showing warmth and affection
+- showing warmth and affection to each other

 - Be open to the children’s ideas about what rules they think are fair.
 For example, talk about curfews with older children and try to make allowances for children of different ages.

 - Have positive rules about things like greeting each other nicely in the morning, being kind and polite, saying goodbye when you’re leaving, saying please and thank you and so on.
 These often work better than negative rules like ‘Don’t ignore people’.

 - Talk together about what should happen when someone breaks the rules.